rahulpeddi/multi-jackal-simulator/README.md

 ```
 You are ready to run!

-If you'd like to use move_base, install the following ROS packages (optional):
+If you'd like to use move_base (optional), install the following ROS packages:
 ```
 sudo apt-get install ros-noetic-geometry2 sudo apt-get install ros-noetic-navigation